Blueberry Peach Crisp

 • Flour - all-purpose flour can be used in place of the gluten-free 1-to-1 flour, but the recipe will no longer be gluten-free.

-• Oatmeal - traditional old fashioned oats (not labeled gluten-free, that is) can be used in place of the gluten-free oats if you do not need this recipe to be gluten-free.
+• Oatmeal - traditional old-fashioned oats (not labeled gluten-free, that is) can be used in place of the gluten-free oats if you do not need this recipe to be gluten-free.

-• Almond meal - if you don't have or don't want to use almond meal, you can simply omit it from the recipe
+• Almond meal - if you don't have or don't want to use almond meal, you can omit it from the recipe

 • Coconut oil - softened unsalted butter can substitute for the coconut oil.
 Doing so will make this recipe no longer vegan, however.